The Leaf Function of Penrose P2 Graphs: Caterpillars realizing the upper bound

 \subsection{The base caterpillars $\boldsymbol{C_{14}}$ and $\boldsymbol{C_{116}}$}

 In addition to proving the upper bound, the previous section gives us optimal patches.
-In particular, the 3-internal-regular caterpillars of internal size 8 (row $8$ of the graded poset in Figure \ref{fig:poset}) all include the same 3-internal-regular caterpillar of internal size 6 denoted $C_{14}$, whose derived path $C_{14}'$ is composed of $6$ kites surrounding a Star\footnote{The upper S is important, to avoid confusion with other stars which will appear later.}.
-We call \emph{big sun} the patch consisting of a Star surrounded with ten kites (Figure \ref{fig:kingdoms-P2}), since it is a \emph{sun} inflated once: each kite inflates into an \emph{ace}.
-Since we are interested in leaves, i.e. in the tiles adjacent to the inner path of optimal caterpillars, we call \emph{flower} a big sun together with its adjacent tiles (Figure \ref{fig:7fleurs++}).
+In particular, the 3-internal-regular caterpillars of internal size 8 (row $8$ of the graded poset in Figure \ref{fig:poset}) all include the same 3-internal-regular caterpillar of internal size 6 denoted $C_{14}$, whose derived path $C_{14}'$ is composed of $6$ kites surrounding a Star\footnote{The uppercase S is important, to avoid confusion with other stars which will appear later.}.
+We use the name \emph{big sun} to refer to the patch consisting of a Star surrounded with ten kites (Figure \ref{fig:kingdoms-P2}), since it is a \emph{sun} inflated once: each kite inflates into an \emph{ace}.
+Since we are interested in leaves, i.e., in the tiles adjacent to the inner path of optimal caterpillars, we call a patch consisting of a big sun together with its adjacent tiles a \emph{flower} (Figure \ref{fig:7fleurs++}).

 In order to have as many vertices of degree 3 as possible, each having an adjacent leaf as opposed to vertices of degree 2, an induced subtree should include as many copies of flowers as possible.
 Ideally, we would like a caterpillar whose internal vertices (following the derived path) alternate 8 vertices of degree 3, then 1 vertex of degree 2, then 8 vertices of degree 3 and so on.
 The question is, is it possible to find arbitrarily large such caterpillars in a $P2$ tiling?
 Since Penrose tilings have the local isomorphism property, if such an arbitrarily large patch appears in one of them then it appears in all of them (infinitely many times).
-Figure \ref{fig:7fleurs} shows that it is possible up to an induced subtree with 116 vertices, thus achieving the maximum of $L_{P2}(116)=54$ leaves.\\
+Figure \ref{fig:7fleurs} shows that it is possible up to an induced subtree with 116 vertices, thus achieving the maximum of $L_{P2}(116)=56$ leaves.\\

 Actually, we found optimal caterpillars much larger than this one but this specific subtree, which we denote $C_{116}$, is the base element of the following construction. $C_{116}$ is made of seven copies of $C_{14}$ (the shapes of the leaves being irrelevant) joined together by suitably adding 3 tiles: a black tile connects one ``extremal'' leaf of a copy to an ``extremal'' leaf of another copy, then a new leaf is added on each of them -- which thus becomes a vertex of degree 3 in the caterpillar.
 It is placed ``on'' a Conway worm as in Figure \ref{fig:7fleurs}, consisting of long and short \emph{bowties} (the small patches delimited with pink segments) placed edge to edge.
 In Figure \ref{fig:7fleurs} and the following figures, this Conway worm is identified by a dashed purple line.
 It is actually obtained when one inflates three times the tiles intersected by a dashed blue segment (then keeping only the tiles intersecting the purple line).